Why is the research needed?

 - Dr Julia Mueller, University of Cambridge

-- Prof Louisa Ells, Obesity Institute, Leeds Beckett University
+- Prof Louisa Ells, Leeds Beckett University

 - Dr Adrian Brown, University College London